Skinny House (Boston)

-The Skinny House at 44 Hull Street in the North End of Boston, Massachusetts, US, is an extremely narrow four-story house reported by the Boston Globe as having the "uncontested distinction of being the narrowest house in Boston."
+The Skinny House is an extremely narrow four-story house at 44 Hull Street in the North End of Boston, Massachusetts, United States.
+It is reported by the Boston Globe as having the "uncontested distinction of being the narrowest house in Boston."
 According to the executive director of the Boston Landmarks Commission, "In a city where there are many narrow lots, this far exceeds the norm. ...
 As far as we know, it is the narrowest house in Boston."
 According to local legend, it was built as a spite house.

-Description

 The house spans 10.4 feet (3.16 m) at Hull Street, its widest point.
 The house tapers to 9.25 feet (2.82 m) at the back.
 Inside the house, the outer walls are as little as 8.4 feet (2.56 m) apart and none are more than 9.2 feet (2.80 m) apart.
 The home's narrowest interior point is 6.2 feet (1.89 m) across, close enough to allow an adult to touch opposing walls.

 There are only five doors in the house, despite it having four levels.
 The second floor holds the living room and the bathroom, one of the few spaces separated by a door.
 In 2005, former owners Jennifer Simonic and Spencer Welton were described in the Boston Globe as living "a vertical life".

 Simonic described:We had a party of 10 one New Year's Eve, and when one person has to go to the bathroom, everyone has to move. ...
 We've had people just walk into our backyard and sit at our picnic table. ...
 They say, "We'll just be a couple of minutes; we just want to take a couple of pictures."
 That was bizarre.

 According to Welton, who has a degree in architecture, "Instead of doors, we have floors between each space. ...
 When guests stay over, we put a mattress down on the closet floor. ...
 Except for sleeping in the closet, they seem to like it."

 History

-According to local legend, the structure was built as a "spite house" shortly after the American Civil War:
+According to local legend, the structure was built as a "spite house" shortly after the Civil War: